-An important concept to understand is that digestive enzyme formulas and systemic/metabolic proteolytic enzyme formulas, although they may share many of the same enzymes, are not the same thing.
+An important concept to understand is that digestive enzyme formulas and systemic/metabolic, proteolytic enzyme formulas, although they may share many of the same enzymes (protease, papain, bromelain, etc.), are not the same thing.

 - When you take a digestive enzyme formula with your meal, the enzymes work on speeding up the breakdown of the food in your stomach.

 - When you take a proteolytic enzyme formula between meals, the enzymes do not get stuck working in your stomach or wrapped up with your food and passed out through the colon.
 Instead, they quickly enter your bloodstream.
-In the bloodstream, they can help optimize your blood, plus they can also travel to tissues throughout your body to assist with intelligent, adaptive healing.
+Once in the bloodstream, they help optimize your blood, plus they make their way to all of the tissues throughout your body, where they assist with intelligent, adaptive healing.

-The vast majority of metabolic enzymes in the body, the enzymes that regulate everything from liver function to the immune system, are proteases, or proteolytic enzymes -- the focus of this alternative health newsletter.
-Proteolytic is a catchall phrase for enzymes that specifically facilitate the chemical breakdown of proteins by breaking the bonds between the amino acids that make up those proteins.
+The vast majority of metabolic enzymes in your body, the enzymes that regulate everything from liver function to the immune system, are proteases, or proteolytic enzymes.
+Proteolytic is a catchall phrase for hydrolytic enzymes that specifically facilitate the chemical breakdown of proteins by severing the bonds between the amino acids that make up those proteins.

-Just about everything that makes us sick is either a protein or is protected by a protein and is therefore subject to control by enzymes.
+Just about everything that makes us sick is either a protein or is protected by a protein and is therefore subject to control by proteolytic enzymes.
+For example:

 - Cancer cells are protected by proteins.

-Proteolytic enzymes have the ability to digest and destroy the protein based defense shield of each and every one of these pathogens, thereby leading to their ultimate elimination.
+Proteolytic enzymes have the ability to digest and destroy the protein based defense shield of each and every pathogen, allergen, and rogue cell, thereby leading to their ultimate elimination.
 In addition, established cancers reprogram the production of enzymes in the body to both accelerate their own growth and protect themselves from the immune system.
 Supplemental proteolytic enzymes have the ability to alter that dynamic.

 And then there are CIC's (Circulating Immune Complexes).
-CIC's start out as extra-large protein molecules (primarily from wheat, corn, and dairy) that are only partially digested in the small intestine and are absorbed into the bloodstream.
+CIC's start out as extra-large protein molecules (primarily from wheat, corn, dairy, and soy) that are only partially digested in the small intestine and are absorbed into the bloodstream.
 Once in the bloodstream, the immune system treats them as invaders because they are too large to be metabolized, provoking an immune reaction.
 Antibodies couple with these foreign protein invaders to form CIC's.
 At first, these CIC's may be neutralized by the immune system, then eliminated through the lymphatic system and the kidneys.
 But over time, as too many CIC's are created, they overwhelm the body's ability to eliminate them.
-At that point, the body has no choice but to "store" them in its soft tissues, where the immune system continues to attack them as allergens causing inflammation and, ultimately, autoimmune disorders such as lupus.4 In fact, studies have shown that diseases that present high CIC-levels can be improved or even cured by eliminating excess CICs.5
+At that point, the body has no choice but to "store" them in its own soft tissues, where the immune system continues to attack them as allergens, which leads to inflammation3 and, ultimately, autoimmune disorders such as lupus.4 In fact, studies have shown that diseases that present high CIC-levels can be improved or even cured by eliminating excess CICs.5

 It is here that proteolytic enzyme supplements come into play.
-They compensate for your dietary inadequacies and errors by making their way into your bloodstream, where they set to work breaking down CIC's in your blood and soft tissues -- eventually passing the waste out through your kidneys.
+They compensate for your dietary inadequacies and errors by making their way into your bloodstream, where they set to work breaking down CIC's in your blood and soft tissues -- eventually passing the waste out through your kidneys and lymphatic system.

-And finally, some proteolytic enzymes such as nattokinase and endonase are very specialized.
+And finally, some proteolytic enzymes such as nattokinase and seaprose-S are very specialized.
 They work on specific protein related tasks such as optimizing blood, reducing pain and inflammation, and cleaning out the lungs.
 (We'll talk more about those later.)

 In a perfect world, we would all eat raw (organic) unprocessed foods that are naturally high in active enzymes.